Improved Approximations for Extremal Eigenvalues of Sparse Hamiltonians: Optimality of our strictly q-local result

-where we recall $m = \sum_{\Gamma}|H_{\Gamma}|$.
+where we recall $m = \sum_{\Gamma}|H_{\Gamma}|$ and $\|\cdot\|$ denotes the operator norm.
 We give an explicit family of fermionic 2-local $n$-sparse Hamiltonians $\{H_n\}_{n=1}^\infty$ demonstrating this bound is asymptotically tight (i.e., cannot be improved for all $q$ and $k$, up to constant factors).

 Each $H_n$ is expressed as a sum of monomials in $2n$ Majorana operators $\{c_1, c_2, ..., c_{2n}\}$ satisfying the usual canonical anti-commutation relations.
 For each $n$, partition $[2n]$ evenly into $A=\{1, ..., n\}$ and $B=\{n+1, ..., 2n\}$.
 Then: